LEARN TO SKI AND RIDE

 What to purchase inside:

 Inside the learning center, you will be able to purchase your tickets, rentals, and lessons.
 For beginners, we highly recommend the following packages - which are all great deals!

 The Beginner Single-Pak

-What: A single visit with Lower Mountain lift ticket, group lesson and equipment rental.
+What: A single visit with a Hunter East lift ticket (does not include B-Lift), group lesson and equipment rental.

 Who: First-time skiers and riders (ages 13 & up) who may not want the commitment of three visits.

 When: Buy the Single-Pak any time.
 Programs offered daily through 3/18/2019 (based on terrain availability).

 How much? $89.